mvolkmann/blog/src/smalltalk.md

 Class names are added to the global variable `Smalltalk` which is a `SystemDictionary`.
 This requires all class names to be unique.
-Typically a common prefix is added to a set of related class names in order to make the unique.
+Typically a common prefix, perhaps 2 or 3 uppercase letters, is added to a set of related class names in order to make the unique.
 Lack of namespacing is seen by some as a weakness of Smalltalk.

 All classes inherit from one other class,